Margate Before Regeneration

 What Regeneration Narratives Often Overlook

-Discussions of regeneration focus on investment, growth, and cultural revival.
+Discussions of regeneration mostly focus on investment, growth, and cultural revival.
 But rarely on the slower, quieter realities that exist before change.

 • Waiting